RPGHacker/asar/README.md

 ## Test format

 Tests are mostly just asm files to be patched to a known ROM (currently SMW, but there's also a dummy ROM included that should work with all tests) with a bit of special syntax to verify that the correct values are written to the ROM.
 Tests contain a number of lines starting with ``;` `` in the beginning of the file.
-All of these lines are removed before actually applying the patch.
+These lines are seen as comments by Asar itself and thus ignored.
 On those lines:

 * 5-6 hex digits specify the offset in the ROM (as a PC address, not a an SNES address!) to expect the following bytes at.
 * 2 hexadecimal digits means that the byte specified will be expected in the ROM at the current offset (automatically increases the current offset).